 We’re quick to ascribe athletic prowess to inherent ability, preferring to believe that we just don’t have what it takes to reach such levels of greatness.
 In doing so, we fail to give athletes credit for the hours of grueling work they put in to become masters of their sport, and we fail to recognize our chance to learn valuable real-world lessons from their examples.

 These seven athletes, each recognized in their fields for their exceptional abilities and accomplishments, have volumes to say about what their respective disciplines have taught them.
-And they’re not just for professional athletes: these principles apply just as effectively to business.
+And these principles are not just for professional athletes: they apply just as effectively to business.

 1. Bethany Hamilton: Perseverance